balkarsinghkang/Target-Mode-Dev-Testing/README.md

 line vty 5 15
  privilege level 15
  transport input ssh
+exit
+exit
+wr mem
+exit

+login with the following to get into enable mode ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 admin2@192.168.240.5

 Here are a few examples of how to use the custom resources for Cisco commands